CESNET/metacentrum-user-docs/docs/access/kerberos/index.md

     sudo scp user123@skirit.ics.muni.cz:/etc/krb5.conf /etc/

 !!! note
-    MacOS version < 10.3 users: The location of the configuration file is different than the traditional Linux location.
+    MacOS users: The location of the configuration file is different than the traditional Linux location.
 Instead of `/etc/krb5.conf`, the Kerberos configuration file is located in `/Library/Preferences/edu.mit.kerberos`, which follows more closely the naming conventions in Mac OS X.

 ### Configure SSH